 Every year when the popular American magazine U.S. News & World Report releases its "National Universities Rankings" online and in print, it sends shockwaves through the education world.
 High school students fixate themselves on the order and delete poorly-ranked colleges from their Common Application.
 College students hold their breath as they scroll down the web page, silently praying their school has not fallen in the rankings.

-Social Media as a Casual Mechanism for Risky Behavior
+Social Media as a Causal Mechanism for Risky Behavior

 Much of the data available suggests that the historical trend of risky behavior in adolescents has been decreasing, but spikes in recent years have proven the contrary to be true.
 Despite the enactment of many precautionary driver safety laws and programs to increase teenage safety on the road, 2011 marked the first year of increasing numbers of adolescent driving fatalities after eight consecutive years of decline (Copel).